 The Chip Erase will erase the Flash and EEPROM(1) memories plus Lock bits.
-The Lock bits are not reset until the program memory has been completely erased.
+The Lock bits are not reset until the Program memory has been completely erased.
 The Fuse bits are not changed.
-A Chip Erase must be performed before the Flash and/or the EEPROM is reprogrammed.
+A Chip Erase must be performed before the Flash or EEPROM are reprogrammed.